Ohio State's STAR Program offers mental and psychological support needed to deal with stress and trauma.

 - Community members who work in health care, public safety, the military and similar high-stress professions

 The STAR Clinic offers integrated therapeutic interventions to help patients cope with the impact of traumatic stress.
-The STAR Clinic also provides support services for physicians and other healthcare professionals and for "first responders" (such as police, EMTs and firefighters) who may suffer from the effects of vicarious trauma and burn-out.
+The STAR Clinic also provides support services for physicians and other healthcare professionals and for first responders (such as police, EMTs and firefighters) who may suffer from the effects of vicarious trauma and burnout.